Cheese Glossary: The Letter P

 A process of treating food or drinks with mild heat to extend their shelf life.

-A group of molds used in various processes including food production.
+A group of molds is used in various processes including food production.

 A mold that is used to make cheeses including Gorgonzola.